datajake1999/OPL3GM_VSTi/readme.md

 # Introduction
-This is a collection of VST instruments that emulates MIDI drivers for OPL3 based sound cards.
+This is a collection of VST instruments that emulate MIDI drivers for OPL3 based sound cards.
 The synthesizer code is based on [the Windows OPL3 drivers from this thread](https://www.vogons.org/viewtopic.php?t=36667)

 # Included synths